Vishnu-014/Funding-Dapp/README.md

 Prerequest:
--> Install the Metamask Extension in chrome.\
+-> Install the Metamask Extension in chrome.
--> Install Ganache-cli to create fake accounts.\
+-> Install Ganache-cli to create fake accounts.

-To Run.\
+To Run

 ### `yarn start`